wachka06/newsapp/README.md

 ## Description

 This app allows a user to search [NewsAPI](https://newsapi.org/) for articles about a topic, which the user types in a searchbar.
 The user may then choose a sort option, sorting the news results by date, relevance or popularity.
 The results are displayed on the app in an appropriate format for the user's device.
+The user can save the articles they want to read later.

 ### What I improved...